Omni Calculator logo

 Now that you know whether interstellar travel is possible and how fast we can travel in space, it's time for some formulas.
 In this section, you can find the "classical" and relativistic rocket equations that are included in the relativistic space travel calculator.

 There could be four combinations since we want to estimate how long it takes to arrive at the destination point at full speed as well as arrive at the destination point and stop.
-Every set contains distance, time passing on Earth and in the spaceship (only relativity approach), expected maximum velocity and corresponding kinetic energy (if you turn on the advanced mode), and the required fuel mass (see Intergalactic travel – fuel problem section for more information).
+Every set contains distance, time passing on Earth and in the spaceship (only relativity approach), expected maximum velocity and corresponding kinetic energy (on the additional parameters section), and the required fuel mass (see Intergalactic travel — fuel problem section for more information).
 The notation is:

 • aa — Spaceship acceleration (by default 1g1\rm\, g).
 We assume it is positive a>0a > 0 (at least until halfway) and constant.